-IAS 45 Survey of World History: This course must be completed with a grade of B- or better prior to declaring the major.

-Note: IAS 45 may be taken only once to achieve a grade of B- or better.
-It is recommended that students sign up for IAS 45 in Phase I of TeleBears enrollment.
-An AP score of 5 on the World History exam will satisfy this requirement.
-Statistics 2, C8, 20 or 21: Intro to Statistics; Foundations of Data Science; Intro to Probability and Statistics; Intro to Probability and Statistics for Business.
+GLOBAL 45 (IAS 45) Survey of World History: This course must be completed with a grade of B- or better prior to declaring the major.
+Note: GLOBAL 45 may be taken only once to achieve a grade of B- or better.
+It is recommended that students enroll in GLOBAL 45 in Phase 1 of their CalCentral enrollment period.
+An AP score of 5 on the World History exam meets this requirement (applies to AP exams taken on or before July 1, 2018).
+STAT 2, C8, 20, 21 or W21: Intro to Statistics; Foundations of Data Science; Intro to Probability and Statistics; Intro to Probability and Statistics for Business, Statistics; Intro to Probability and Statistics for Business (online).
 An AP score of 3 on the Statistics exam will satisfy the STAT 2 requirement.